harshab1/github-demo/notes.md

 git ls-files -- list of all files git is tracking in the current folder

+git reset file-name -- To move back to working directory state from the staging state

+git checkout -- file-name -- To discard the changes in working directory

 git init project-name  -- starting a new git project